fbpx

 While on the surface, myopia may seem like an inconvenience that can be effectively managed with spectacles or contact lenses, below the surface, myopia can silently lead to severe ocular diseases.

-The main approaches for myopia control include orthokeratology, specialty soft contact lenses, low-dose atropine, and specialty spectacles, only contact lens-based myopia control will be discussed in this article.
+Only contact lens-based myopia control will be discussed in this article.

 Orthokeratology uses specially designed rigid gas permeable lenses that are worn overnight to temporarily reshape the cornea.
 Changes in the corneal optical profile alter the retinal image profile and consequently induce peripheral myopic defocus.
 Research has shown that myopic defocus reduces excessive eye growth, thereby slowing down the progression of myopia.
 Patients that wear ortho-K overnight do not need to use spectacles or contact lenses during the day as the reshaped corneal profile eliminates the need for a myopia prescription.

-Good candidates for ortho-K include those with myopia up to -4.50 D and with astigmatism up to 3.00 D. Ortho-K has been shown to reduce the progression of myopia on average by 45% compared to a single vision lens.
+Ortho-K has been shown to reduce the progression of myopia on average by 45% compared to a single vision lens.
 Furthermore, studies have shown that ortho-K is well tolerated with very few side effects.
 However, the downside is that ortho-K is not a permanent solution, and patients have to continue wearing the lenses each night to maintain the benefits.
 In addition, patient non-compliance with handling and hygiene is an issue, especially considering the young age group of the patients.

-Specialty Soft Contact Lens Options
+What are Specialty Soft Contact Lens Options for Myopia Control?

 There are various soft contact lens options, including dual focus lenses and multifocals.
 Dual focus lenses, such as the MiSight® 1 day (CooperVision), have distinct correction (the prescription needed by the patient for clear vision) and treatment (additional plus power to create peripheral defocus) zones within the lens.
 Results from a multi-year clinical trial have shown this lens to be effective in slowing down myopia progression.